 IRF Posted October 4, 2017 Report Share Posted October 4, 2017 Thanks for confirmation.
 I was going to test it out as is, just to see how it messes with some familiar layouts - I still might, just for fun...
 Spider and jetsetdanny 2 Quote Link to comment Share on other sites More sharing options...

 Norman Sword Posted October 4, 2017 Report Share Posted October 4, 2017 inc l djnz exp ; repeat for the byte (4 cells) inc de jr nz,EXPANSION ; first 256 done be careful of any slight editing you might be tempted to do.
 The routine as shown was modified to use different data (the overall routine works).
 I have for example listed four instructions from the routine.
-Of note the first instruction sets the zero flag, the last instruction of the four acts on the zero flag set by the inc L. Note that the DJNZ and the INC DE do not change the zero flag. jetsetdanny, Spider and IRF 3 Quote Link to comment Share on other sites More sharing options...
+Of note the first instruction sets the zero flag, the last instruction of the four acts on the zero flag set by the inc L. Note that the DJNZ and the INC DE do not change the zero flag.
+IRF, Spider and jetsetdanny 3 Quote Link to comment Share on other sites More sharing options...

 IRF Posted October 4, 2017 Report Share Posted October 4, 2017 (edited) Yes, you have to be very careful to 'follow the rules' when it comes to flags.
 I came a cropper a while back when I (falsely) assumed that a DEC A [or DEC L] command would set the Carry flag when A is decremented from #00 to #FF.
 Edited October 5, 2017 by IRF jetsetdanny 1 Quote Link to comment Share on other sites More sharing options...